mk833/ActionsFundamentals/lab/Issue-ops/01-My-first-issue-ops.md

-# 🔨 Hands-on: My first workflow
+# 🔨 Hands-on: My first IssueOps

 In this hands-on lab you will create your first GitHub IssueOps template and learn how you can use Issues to drive workflows.
 If you like more background information, please refer to the [GitHub IssueOps](https://issue-ops.github.io/docs/) pages on GitHub Docs.
 Good luck! 👍